 How to give things to people in a responsible way

-There is always some questioning about giving away things as a traveler.
+There is always some question about giving away things as a traveler.
 Is it ok to hand out t-shirts to random people on the street or to visit a school in school hours to give out pencils and books?
 Absolutely not.
 These are just a couple of the things you shouldn’t do as a responsible traveler.

 But why?
 Well, first of all, you don’t want to make people get used to the fact that tourist means free clothes.
 When people get used to that, you might find yourself being attacked by people wanting you to take off your t-shirt to give it to them the next time you travel to Cuba.